Get Your covid test Kit Now

 RAPID Results

-Within 15 minutes your Rapid Test is ready!
+Within 15 minutes your Rapid Testing is ready!

 Frequently Asked Questions

+State Medicaid programs must provide coverage without cost sharing for COVID-19 testing until September 30, 2024, after which coverage may vary by state.
 If you are a Medicaid member, please note that state policies vary as to whether a prescription is required.
-Please check with your insurer about coverage for at-home COVID-19 tests.
+Please check with your insurer about coverage for COVID-19 tests

 Antigen tests are fast but sometimes have the inability to detect new variants.